-Given the paucity of forest growth models simulating ecophysiological processes at the individual scale, we developed the individual-based model PDG-Arena from the stand-scale model CASTANEA in order to simulate the carbon, water, and radiation dynamics of mixed forests.
-PDG-Arena was built with the idea of observing and understanding the properties that emerge in multispecific stands, by integrating tree-level competition and without assuming the presence of positive interactions between heterospecific trees.
-It uses on the one hand a physiological model parameterized for monospecific stands and on the other hand an individual scale structure that allows trees to interact - the interaction being more or
+Given the paucity of forest growth models simulating ecophysiological pro-506 cesses at the individual scale, we developed the individual-based model PDG-507 Arena from the stand-scale model CASTANEA in order to simulate the carbon, 508 water, and radiation dynamics of mixed forests.
+PDG-Arena was built with the 509 idea of observing and understanding the properties that emerge in multispecific stands, by integrating tree-level competition and without assuming the presence of positive interactions between heterospecific trees.
+It uses on the one hand a physiological model parameterized for monospecific stands and on the other hand an individual scale structure that allows trees to interact - the interaction being more of or less competitive depending on the functional traits of the individuals and species.